appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration.md

 tmpfs           1.2G     0  1.2G   0% /run/user/1000
 ```

-- Check the disk usage of the container engine.
+- Get information about the disk usage of the container engine.

-:::info
+:::note
-Change `docker` to `podman` if your container engine is Podman.
+Change `docker` to `podman` in the below command if your preferred container engine is Podman.
 :::

 ```bash
 docker system df
 ```

+Below is a sample output for the command above.

 ```bash
 TYPE            TOTAL     ACTIVE    SIZE      RECLAIMABLE